ucpdh23/Servant/README.md

 **Implementation Details**

+* In order to simplify development, a [Conventions over configurations](https://en.wikipedia.org/wiki/Convention_over_configuration) policy has been adopted.
+This project implement abstract some concepts, providing a mini-framework to simplify development:
+       - Providing almost a 99% object oriented friendly static way to map and use jsons.
+       - communication between verticles based on java enums values.
+       - State machines based on enums.
+       - Mixing java with kotlin code.

 * Java and Kotlin project, based on Vertx as the basement for all the system

 * Vertx event bus can become a nightmare rapidly.
 In order to keep all the communications under control, a small layer has been created over Vertx.
 Actions and Events provide a easy way to interchange information between verticles.
 Further details, please visit the javadoc documentation of this project.